 Peter Millett: A senior judge’s revelations

-I have fancied myself as a keen amateur observer of the British Constitution, but my knowledge of the legal system is even less professional.
-I have been a tourist observer of some judges, both civil and criminal, and felt a mixture of respect and some anxiety.
-I have rather agreed with the idea that the less we know about judges as people, the better.
+My knowledge of the legal system is as much from TV as from my occasional apearences before judges in court (twice) and in Parliament (once).
+I have been a tourist observer of some judges, both civil and criminal, and felt a lot of respect and a batsqueak of anxiety.
+I have sometimes felt that the less we know about judges as people, the better for justice.
 And yet I fell on the memoir As in Memory Long (2017) by Lord Justice Peter Millett (1932-2021), with a will.
 It is deliberately but almost slyly revelatory.
 It was encountered by chance, but exerted a peculiar spell.
 Oddly, but above all, Millett was not a celebrity judge.
 He was not a Woolf, Hoffman, Sumption, Bingham or Lester and I prefer neglected byways to well-trodden highways.
 Perhaps that’s because I am struck that fame conduces to the performative.
 A couple of warnings.
 Peter Millett reveals himself to have had a certain pettiness in his nature.
 I have not skated over this.
 And I repeat: I am not equipped to judge him as a judge.
-Luckily, I have come across Colin Paterson, an excellent writer who is, and nearly does.
+Luckily, I have come across Colin Paterson, an excellent writer who is, and nearly does.We know a few things about Lord Justice Peter Millett within a minute or so of beginning his brisk and avowedly humorous autobiography, published in 2015, with the account effectively ending in 2005.
+Millett (born 1932, died 2021) was Jewish, liked circumcision jokes, and as a young man was quite the prankster.
+I think one can deduce that he carried small resentments and got payback for them in his memoir, with no harm done.
+Indeed, one can rather treasure the reveal.

 His memoir is not intended to present a running total of his achievements.
 Indeed, we have to tot that up for ourselves.
 He is self-deprecating to a T, and yet he is – perhaps charmingly – rather tin-eared.
 Throughout his life, he appreciated his victories over assertive authority and intellectuals.
 By the end of his career, he was required to fence with men he thought much more clever than himself (including Lords Hoffman and Sumption).
-He was often surprised and pleased by how much more right he had been in legal matters than they were.
-That is judged on a high bar: he noted almost gleefully when his arguments survived and theirs crashed.
+He was often surprised and pleased by how much more right he had been in legal matters than the luminaries.
+That is judged on a high bar: he noted almost gleefully when his arguments survived whilst theirs crashed.

 Good judges defend the law, but great ones advance it.
 Millett has been assessed as a major if largely unknown figure because he usefully shifted both some commercial law, and what might be called rights law.
 Indeed, it is possible that he was aware of being a Jewish lawyer, with a desire to be righteous – in a good sense – as well as right.
 Millett particularly judges himself a success when he imports into his judgments what I think of as his reading of an almost biblical dimension (we most see it where babies and Jews are concerned).
 He also loves the quirks of legal life, whether they are found in Chancery law, Lincoln’s Inn mores or the Hong Kong courts, all of which he knew very well.
 He thinks they carry their own compelling logic, comical in their variety.
 He became a committed and effective player in every institutional sphere of his professional and private life.